 So, the book is a compilation of many stories, interviews and management research collected over the years.
-It is clear, concise, interesting and easy to read.
+It is clear, concise, interesting and easy to read on leadership qualities and organizational psychology.
 Chapters are so well packaged and organised.
 It was just a joy to read.

 Good Boss, Bad Boss offers not only case studies based on real-life situations, but it also contains many statistics on how some specific behaviours impact on corporate KPIs, such as absenteeism, turnover, lack of involvement and even legal charges when a situation goes serious.